reflex-dev/reflex-web/blog/2024-10-8-self-hosting-reflex-with-docker.md

 ### Update the compose.yml file

+3- Update the `compose.yml` file to pull the images from the remote repository

 We now want to pull these images we just uploaded from our remote repository.
 Ensure that there is docker installed on the remote server, create this one `compose.yml` file below and then run the following command: